Dafecs/predix/README.md

 ## Tech Stack

-Predix Predictions leverages a modern and robust tech stack to provide a seamless user experience:
+Dafecs Predictions leverages a modern and robust tech stack to provide a seamless user experience:

 - **Aptos Move**: Provides the decentralized platform for our smart contracts.
 - **Next.js**: A state-of-the-art React framework for building the web application.